How much does it cost to replace a fuel pump?

 Costs of fuel pump replacement vary based on the model of the car, the type of pump and your location’s labor fees.

-A professional fuel pump replacement costs $504 to $898, on average, though this price will fluctuate based on the parts required for your specific make and model and the labor fees in your area.
+A professional fuel pump replacement costs $1,156 to $1,393 on average, though this price will fluctuate based on the parts required for your specific make and model and the labor fees in your area.
+In-tank pumps require more labor to access, increasing costs.

 Diagnostic fees may also apply.
-If you lack car savvy and aren’t certain why your car is having issues, a technician may charge you a diagnostic fee.
-Based on the time required to detect the problem, this fee may range from $77 to $106.
+Based on the time required to detect the problem, this fee may range from around $120 to $180.
 Some shops allow you to put this cost toward a replacement.

 Pinning down the final price for a fuel pump replacement can be tricky.
-We live in a time with an abundance of vehicle makes and models — many of which call for different parts.
-These different parts affect the type of fuel pump you have and its location; some pumps are easier for the mechanic to work on than others.
+We live in a time with many different vehicle makes and models.
+These different parts affect the type of fuel pump you have and its location, and some pumps are easier for the mechanic to work on than others.

 Make and model